LiFePO4 Cell Balancing

 Balancing LiFePO4 and SLA Cells Difference

-The process of balancing LiFePO4 Cells involves the use of a circuit board, which could be a balance circuit, protective circuit module (PCM), or battery management circuit (BMS) board.
+The process of balancing LiFePO4 Cells involves the use of a circuit board, which could be a balance circuit, protective circuit module (PCM), or battery management system (BMS).
 These components are responsible for monitoring the battery and its cells.

 When a battery nears 100% State of Charge (SOC), a balancing circuit equalizes the voltages of each cell in the battery using hardware.
 The standard cell voltage for lithium iron phosphate to balance above is 3.6 volts.